larpix/larpix-10x10-scripts/QC/README.md

 ```

 ### 6. Self-trigger
-Here we want to run a self-trigger run and verify that the remaining channels are working correctly.
+Here we want to have a self-trigger run and verify that the remaining channels are working correctly.

 To do so we run:
 ```bash